 Organization

 Knowing this structure is important to know where the data is located and which data to use for different tasks.
-For instance, the 25 Mpc/h IllustrisTNG simulations of the CV set are located in /Sims/IllustrisTNG/L25n256/CV
+For instance, the first-generaton IllustrisTNG simulations of the CV set are located in /Sims/IllustrisTNG/L25n256/CV.

 Suites